-25. We do not plan to place reliance on internal audit's work for our 2018/19 financial statements audit.
+25. We do not plan to use the work of internal audit for our 2018/19 financial statements audit.
 The scope of the internal audit work will not reduce the level of our audit testing in support of our audit opinion on the financial statements.
 We will however take account of internal audit's findings to inform our wider Code responsibilities.